 - All spectators are encouraged to participate in the Divot Stomp during half time.

-- Bring binoculars.
-Sometimes it may be difficult to see close in on the action.
+- Consider bringing binoculars to see up close on the action.

 What do I need to know about tailgating?